Hey, wow. I was looking on the internet and — what do you know? — I found a list.

 Now, in my old age, I’m more comfortable with the bridge metaphor.
 Maybe I have a higher opinion of bridges: some of them are engineering marvels, and even the simplest ones are mighty useful.
 But mostly, I think, I better understand that it’s not my text.

 Yes, I play an important role in the transaction between expert and reader.
-But it’s not about my personal preferences.
+But I’ve come to understand that part of my role in that transaction is to get lost.
 If I want my name on something, I should write a novel.

-My job is to make the information good, and that’s nothing to sneeze at.
+My job is to make the text good, and that’s nothing to sneeze at.
 But it’s not my text.